wynksaiddestroy/py_stringmatching/docs/Tutorial.rst

 Handling Missing Values
 ------------------------
 By "missing values" we mean cases where the values of one or more strings are missing (e.g., represented as None or NaN in Python).
 For example, given a row "David,,36" in a CSV file, the value of the second cell of this row is missing.
 So when this file is read into a data frame, the corresponding cell in the data frame will have the value NaN.
+Note that missing values are different from empty string values, which are represented as "".

-Handling missing values are tricky and application dependent (see the Developer Manual for a detailed discussion).
+Handling missing values is tricky and application dependent (see the Developer Manual for a detailed discussion).
 For these reasons, the tokenizers and similarity measures in the package py_stringmatching do not handle missing values.
 If one of their input arguments is missing, they will stop, raising an error.
 Put differently, they expect non-missing input arguments.

 Adding Prefix and Suffix to the Input String for Qgram Tokenizers
 -----------------------------------------------------------------